Family Skier

 Also known as trick skis, scorpion blades, bigfoot blades, snowblades, or short skis are hybrid skis and snowboards, giving more maneuverability and agility when shredding the mountain.

-These hybrid skis are typically 100cm in length, which is slightly smaller than standard skis that range between 150-200cm.
-And like snowboards, ski blades are made to be wider than normal skis.
+These hybrid skis are typically 65cm to 100cm in length, notably smaller than standard skis that range between 150-200cm.
+And like snowboards, ski blades are made to be a little wider than normal skis…. but not to the extent that a snowboard is wide.

 Even though ski blades didn’t take over the ski and snowboard scene, they didn’t go away.
 In later years, ski blades started to get the name of Trick Skis because of their maneuverability while tree-riding, hitting rails, or jumps.
 This makes them good for terrain parks, like snowboards.